Gaurav-223344/House-Price-Prediction-Practice-/README.md

 ## Credits
 - [train.csv(Great Learning)](https://olympus.greatlearning.in/courses/34034/files/1835209?module_item_id=920176) - This project wouldn't have been possible without this dataset.
-And shout-out to [Sampriti-Chatterjee](https://olympus.greatlearning.in/courses/34034/pages/about-the-speaker?module_item_id=913093) for instruction and guidlines via live session.
+And shout-out to [Sampriti-Chatterjee](https://olympus.greatlearning.in/courses/34034/pages/about-the-speaker?module_item_id=913093) for greate instructions and guidelines by live session.